Despensa Antigorgojos – Guía Definitiva

 Prepare Station

-Clean a wide, dry, well-lit surface.
-Keep oxygen absorbers sealed until the last moment.
+Clean a large, dry, well-lit surface.
+Keep the oxygen absorber sealed until the last moment.

 2

-Unfold the Mylar bag inside the bucket; leave 2–3 inches sticking out.
+Place the Mylar bag inside the bucket; leave 5–8 cm sticking out.
 Add external label.

 3

-Pour in the grain up to 2 cm from the rim.
-Add the centered oxygen absorber.
-Press the sides to expel air.
+Pour grain until 2 cm from the top.
+Add centered oxygen absorber.
+Press sides to expel air.

 4

-Set sealer to ~180 °C. Make a double seal: two parallel 1 cm lines, spaced 1 cm apart.
+Set sealer to ~180 °C. Make a double seal: two parallel lines of 1 cm, separated by 1 cm.

 5